Psychedelics and Creativity

 The Associations of Naturalistic Classic Psychedelic Use, Mystical Experience, and Creative Problem Solving

-Having a mystical experience during psychedelic use is correlated with quicker completion times on a measure of creativity (completion time of Duncker's Candle Problem).
+This study (n=68) found that having a mystical experience during psychedelic use is correlated with quicker completion times on a measure of creativity (completion time of Duncker's Candle Problem).
+The number of mystical experiences was not correlated with completion time.

 Exploring the effect of microdosing psychedelics on creativity in an open-label natural setting